Charltonortega/Advanced-CSS-Professional-Portfolio/README.md

 Open the HTML file in your preferred web browser.
 You can do this by double-clicking the HTML file or right-clicking it and selecting "Open With" and choosing your browser.

+## Group Projects
+[RecipeRadar](https://jujusoi.github.io/Project-1/index.html) - is a web application that helps users find recipes based on the ingredients they have.
+It also provides nutritional information and allows users to save their favorite recipes for easy access in the future.

 ## Screenshot
 ![Screenshot of deployed application on browser".](./assets/images/githubportfolioscreenshot.png)